Ron Jirsa

-Ronald Howard Jirsa (born December 21, 1959) is an American college basketball coach who is currently an assistant coach at UNC Greensboro.
+Ronald Howard Jirsa (born December 21, 1959) is an American college basketball coach who is currently an assistant coach at Eastern Kentucky.
 He was previously the head coach at Georgia and Marshall.

 Early life and education

 Jirsa was born in New London, Connecticut and grew up in nearby Ledyard.
 After graduating from Ledyard High School in 1977, Jirsa attended Gettysburg College.
 A member of the basketball team, Jirsa graduated from Gettysburg in 1981 with a Bachelor of Arts degree in biology.